cdasilvasantos/Django/README.md

-# Tutorial: Getting Started with Django
+# Building a Django Backend with a Database: A Comprehensive Tutorial
 ### Introduction
 Welcome to our tutorial on building a Django backend with a database.
 In this tutorial, we'll cover the basics of Django, migrations, models, factories, seeding the database with fake data, and testing the database.
 This step-by-step guide will help other users in developing a solid foundation using Django.

 ### Summary
-Django, a high-level Python web framework, empowers developers with a robust toolkit for rapid and clean web application development.
-Operating on the Model-View-Controller (MVC) pattern, Django facilitates efficient creation of scalable and maintainable applications.
-In this tutorial, we'll guide you through crucial aspects of Django development, including migrations, models, factories, seeding the database with fake data, and testing.
-These technologies are fundamental for any developer aspiring to craft reliable and scalable web applications.
-Mastery of Django and its associated tools equips you with the skills necessary to build efficient, well-architected backend systems.
-Join us as we explore the world of Django, empowering your journey in web development!
+Django, operating on the Model-View-Controller (MVC) pattern, provides a powerful toolkit for rapid and clean web application development.
+This tutorial is a gateway to essential aspects of Django, serving as a foundation for developers aspiring to craft reliable and scalable web applications.
+By mastering Django and its associated tools such as migrations, models, factories, seeding, and testing, developers gain the skills necessary to build efficient and well-architected backend systems.

 ### Authors
 - Chiara daSilva Santos